mgcooper/baseflow/README.md

 ## How do I cite this?

-If you find this software useful, please consider citing the software release in `Citation.cff` or the following paper for which the `baseflow` software was developed:
+If you find this software useful, please consider citing the software release in `Citation.cff` and/or the following paper for which the software was developed:

     @ARTICLE{10.1029/2022WR033154,
     AUTHOR={Cooper, Matthew G, Zhou, Tian, Bennett, Katrina E, Bolton, W Robert, Coon, Ethan T, Fleming, Sean W, Rowland, Joel C, and Schwenk, Jon},